ithinkdancan/custom-sidebars/readme.txt

 Custom Sidebars allows you to create all the widgetized areas you need, your own custom sidebars, configure them adding widgets, and replace the default ones on the posts or pages you want in just few clicks.

-You can set also new default sidebars for all the posts of a custom content type easily, keeping the chance of change them individually.
+You can set also new default sidebars for a group of posts or pages easily, keeping the chance of changing them individually.:

+*	Sidebars for all the posts that belong to a category.
+*	Sidebars for all the posts that belong to a post-type.
+*	Sidebars for lists of posts (those which belongs to a category, post-type or have some tag).
+*	Sidebars for author pages.
+*	Sidebars for the main blog page.

-This way your will boost the content manager facet of your Wordpress installation.
+This way you will boost the content manager facet of your Wordpress installation.

 Translations are welcome to the custom sidebars plugin!
 I will write your name down here if you donate your translation work.
 Thanks very much to: